keu/docs/software/airflow-alerts.md

 Step-by-step instructions on how to integrate these two services with Astronomer are provided below, but you can use any SMTP service for this purpose.

 > **Note:** By default, email alerts for process failures are sent whenever individual tasks fail.
-To receive only 1 email per DAG failure, refer to the Limit Alerts to the DAG Level topic below.
+To receive only 1 email per DAG failure, refer to the "Limit alerts to the DAG level" topic below.
 For more information and best practices on Airflow alerts, read [Error Notifications in Airflow](https://www.astronomer.io/guides/error-notifications-in-airflow/).

 ### Integrate SendGrid with Astronomer